go-gorp/gorp/README.md

 Raw SQL strings passed to `Exec`, `Select`, `SelectOne`, `SelectInt`, etc will not be parsed.
 Consequently you may have portability issues if you write a query like this:

-Additionally, when using Postgres as your database, you should utilize `$1` instead of `?` placeholders as utilizing `?` placeholders when querying Postgres will result in `pq: operator does not exist` errors.

 ```go
 // works on MySQL and Sqlite3, but not with Postgresql
 err := dbmap.SelectOne(&val, "select * from foo where id = ?", 30)